 [CID 749,983]

 A non-AP STA starts a frame exchange by sending a frame addressed to the relay STA with ACK Indication field set to ACK NDP Response.
-The relay STA shall set the implicit ACK Indication field of the response frame NDP ACK that is transmitted to the non-AP STA to Not ACK, BlockAck or CTS and Long Response.
-The relay STA shall set the Relayed Frame field of the response frame that is transmitted to the non-AP STA to 1.
+The relay STA shall set the Implicit ACK Indication of the response NDP ACK frame that is transmitted to the non-AP STA to Not ACK, BlockAck or CTS and Long Response as described in 9.3.2.4a (Setting and resetting the RID).
+The relay STA shall set the Relayed Frame field of the response NDP ACK frame that is transmitted to the non-AP STA to 1.

 [CID984] [262][263]

-The Relay STA shall transmit the received frame addressed to the AP that includes an ACK Indication value of NDP Response SIFS after sending the response frame NDP ACKtransmission that included an ACK Indication field value of ACK .
-Upon the successful receipt of the relayed frame, the AP shall set the implicit ACK Indication field of the response frame to No ACK Response.
+The Relay STA shall transmit the previously received frame which is addressed to the AP that included an ACK Indication value of NDP Response, SIFS after sending the response NDP ACK frame transmission that included an ACK Indication field value of ACK .
+Upon the successful receipt of the relayed frame, the AP shall transmit an NDP ACK frame to the Relay STA with the Implicit ACK Indication set to No ACK Response.

 The non-AP STA uses a new TXOP for a new frame transmission.